fujaba/fulibScenarios/src/test/scenarios/shop/WebStore/SupplyArrives.md

     with id          "lot1",
     with size        20,
     with productId   "CloudSneakers",
-and with productName "Cloud Sneakers".
+and with productName "Cloud Sneakers" and with newPlace p23x42.

 ## AddToStock

 AddToStock creates a Lot lot
     with id      "lot1" from id,
-and with lotSize 20     from size.
+and with lotSize 20     from size and with place p23x42   from newPlace.

 AddToStock calls buildProduct
     with id   "CloudSneakers"  from productId,